-Relationship to Other CWRPs
+1.8 Relationship to Other CWRPs

 As communities develop and adopt future CWRPs, they are encouraged to consider the effectiveness of integrating with adjacent CWRPs and the effectiveness of nesting different scales of CWRPs within another.
-For example, multiple communities that are located in close proximity with each other may target activities appropriate to implement within their administrative boundaries and collaborate on the development of overarching multi-party or regional district sub scale CWRPs.
+For example, multiple communities that are located in close proximity with each other may target activities appropriate to implement within their administrative boundaries and collaborate on the development of overarching multi-party or regional district sub-scale CWRPs.

-Part 1: CWRP Development Process
+2. CWRP Development Process

 There are many considerations when embarking on the development of a new CWRP or updating an existing one, including transitioning from a current CWPP.

 Part 1 helps users answer the following questions to maximize a positive CWRP outcome:

-- Who is this plan intended for? - What will this plan achieve? - Will the plan support community need and provide value? - Does the plan identify the issues affecting the community and describe actions to mitigate or manage those issues? - How will this plan get developed or updated? - What will make this plan successful? - Who holds the authority and accountably for implementing the plan?
+- Who is this plan intended for? - What will this plan achieve? - How will the plan support community needs and provide value? - How does the plan identify and describe actions to mitigate or manage issues affecting the community? - How will this plan be developed or updated? - Who should be involved in the creation and review of this plan? - What will make this plan successful? - Who holds the authority and accountability for implementing the plan?

-Define Your Audiences
+2.1 Define Your Audiences

 Knowing intended audiences for the CWRP will guide the development of the plan.
-An audience should be defined more broadly than "the community".
-Rather, think of the following groups in terms of a) if and how they may be expected to participate in the plan development process, and b) how each group may benefit from reading the final plan: land managers such as Forest Districts or BC Parks Area Managers, emergency responders, BCWS, neighborhood associations, Indigenous communities, planning and public works, elected officials, businesses, volunteer organizations, industry professionals, and more.
+An audience should be defined more broadly than "the community."
+Rather, think of the following groups in terms of: a) if and how they may be expected to participate in the plan development process; and b) how each group may benefit from developing and reading the final plan (land managers, such as Forest Districts or BC Parks Area Managers, emergency responders, BCWS, neighbourhood associations, Indigenous communities, planning and public works, elected officials, businesses, volunteer organizations, industry professionals, and more).
 Knowing these audiences upfront sets up strategic paths for effective engagement and content development.

-Identify a Community FireSmart and Resiliency Committee, if not set up
+2.2 Identify a Community FireSmart and Resiliency Committee, if not set up